0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 comments: true
 ---

-Validators are the key actor in maintaining the Polygon network.
+Validators are the key actor in maintaining the Polygon PoS network.
 Validators run a full node, secure the network by staking MATIC to produce blocks, validate and participate in PoS consensus.

 Validators play a crucial role in maintaining the integrity and security of the Polygon PoS network.
 By running a full node, validators contribute to the network's infrastructure and help facilitate transactions.
 They secure the network by staking MATIC tokens, which enables them to produce blocks and participate in network consensus (PoS).
 This contributes to greater network security and enhances network decentralization making it more resilient against potential attacks.